Thinking of growing shade tolerant vegetables because you don’t have a sunny open space?

 - Swiss chard

-These are all a list of shade tolerant leafy green vegetables that can be grown in little to no sun.
+These are all a list of vegetables that can tolerate shade or can be grown in little to no sun.

-The best thing you can do for plants you’re trying to grow in the shade is to keep them in pots that you can move and shift around to acquire whatever sunlight they can get.
+The best thing you can do for shade tolerant vegetables is to keep them in pots that you can move and shift around to acquire whatever sunlight they can get.
 Otherwise, you risk them growing stringy and weak.
 It’s best to stick to produce you’d grow for their leaves and roots.

 Root vegetables mostly rely on nutrients found in the soil and therefore, don’t need much sunlight.
 You’ll want to be sure to avoid most fruiting crops, such as tomatoes, peppers, and eggplants, which are happiest in gardens that receive eight or more hours of sunlight every day.